Keyfactor/signserver-ce/signserver/lib/readme.txt

 -----------------------------------------------------------

 1) Run the command to update the list of jar-files:
-$ ./list-jar-files.sh > jar-files.txt
+ $ ./update-jars-list.sh

-2) Inspect jar-files.txt
+2) Inspect jars-list.txt
- - Compare it to the checked in version
+ - Compare it to the checked in version (svn diff)
  - For new files add which project it belongs to in the last column
  - Check that the checksum matches an upstream release

 3) Run the command to update the list of projects:
- - ./list-projects.sh > projects.txt
+ $ ./update-projects-list.sh

-4) Inspect projects.txt
+4) Inspect projects-list.txt
- - Compare it to the checked in version
+ - Compare it to the checked in version (svn diff)
  - For new projects add the relevant information

 5) Commit the changes